IfCodingWereNatural/minimal-nvim/README.md

 ## NeoVim Configuration

-The configuration includes the following plugins:
+The configuration includes the following plugins (and perhaps more, I dunno, I had chatgpt generate this readme):

 - `lazy.nvim` plugin manager
 - `plenary.nvim` for utility functions